Evgenii-Zuev/Ansinbe/README.md

 # Ansinbe
-# See README in task folder
+# See README in Homeworks folder